HecTechDefender/Security-Onion/README.md

 <br />
 <br />
-Looks like the scan picked up the old Firefox that we downloaded and as you can see, it has so many vulnerabilities.                                                                  <br/>
+Looks like the scan picked up the old Firefox that we downloaded and as you can see, it has so many vulnerabilities.
+Now we can remediate some of the findings.
+I'm going to uninstall Firefox and then check for Windows updates since that will fix the majority of the issues then we can run a final scan and see the results.                                                                  <br/>
                                       <br />
 <img src="https://i.imgur.com/cuetEuE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />